Key Takeaways:

 Nicotine addiction is one of the most common and challenging addictions to overcome.
 Smoking and vaping become deeply ingrained habits that are incredibly difficult to quit.
 The physiological and psychological dependence on nicotine is strong, and withdrawal symptoms can be harsh.
 Symptoms can include anxiety, depression, irritability, and headaches.
 Nicotine replacement therapy, counseling, and behavioral interventions are key components of quitting successfully.

 Remember that addiction can be treatable, you are not alone.
 12 South Recovery has an experienced team able to support you and move you to recovery.
 We have the tools and we will provide care as you break free from addiction and take your life back.
-If you or someone you know is addicted, reach out.
-Contact 12 South Recovery Today!
+If you or someone you know is addicted, Call 12 South Recovery Today!

 FAQ's